developersancho/JetRorty.Android/README.md

 ### Common
 The ```common``` layer is responsible for common properties.
 It contains the implementations of the resources files, themes and components declared in the common layer.

--__provider__: Defines navigation, resource and theme provider.
+- __provider__: Defines navigation, resource and theme provider.

--__ui-resource__: Defines the resource files.
+- __ui-resource__: Defines the resource files.

--__ui-theme__: Defines themes, colors, fonts.
+- __ui-theme__: Defines themes, colors, fonts.

--__ui-view__: This is responsible for common view components that using app.
+- __ui-view__: This is responsible for common view components that using app.

 ### Libraries
 The ```libraries``` layer is responsible for base structure.

--__framework__: Contains different utilities that can be used by the different modules and base structures.
+- __framework__: Contains different utilities that can be used by the different modules and base structures.

--__testing__: Contains the definitions of the test utilities.
+- __testing__: Contains the definitions of the test utilities.

 ### Data
 The ```data``` layer is responsible for selecting the proper data source for the domain layer.
 It contains the implementations of the repositories declared in the domain layer.